 I am currently completing a commentary on Catullus 64, with newly edited text, to appear in the Cambridge University Press series Cambridge Classical Texts and Commentaries (the ‘orange’ series).
 This has recently been supported by a Research Fellowship (Early Career) from the Arts and Humanities Research Council.
 I also work on other Latin poetry of the late Republican and Augustan periods, and am interested in interrogating the history of scholarship as reception.

 Across these research areas, much of my work is concerned with formal aspects of literary texts: I am interested in subjectivity, mode and genre, intertextuality, and related ways in which a text negotiates its relationships with its readers and with reality.
-Following a successful international conference in September 2015, I am co-editing a volume on metalepsis in classical texts.
+Following a successful international conference in September 2015, I have co-edited a volume on metalepsis in classical texts, forthcoming with OUP.
 I am also planning a future project on the personal names of pastoral literature.

 - ‘Further notes on the text and interpretation of Catullus’, Paideia 74 (2019) pp. 215-34. [with S.J.
 Heyworth]